 Step 1: Become a registered nurse

 The first step to becoming an ICU nurse is to be a registered nurse (RN).
-Before you become a registered nurse, you have to graduate with a BSN or an ADN from an accredited nursing program.
+Before you become a registered nurse, you have to graduate with a Bachelor of Science in Nursing (BSN) or an Associate Degree in Nursing (ADN) from an accredited nursing program.
 Afterward, you must pass the NCLEX examination.

 There are bridge programs that allow you to advance your education level in less time.
 One example is the ADN to BSN program.
 To become a more attractive candidate you may consider obtaining an advanced degree like an MSN.
 There are bridge programs to help cut down on time on school.
 There are programs such as the BSN to MSN and RN to MSN (if you are already a licensed RN).